esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 Inferential Statistics draws conclusions from our data by making generalizations and predictions

-- t-tests
+- t-tests(compare the means of two groups)
-- Z-score
+- Z-score(Describe how many standard deviations a particular measurement is away from the mean)
-- p-values
+- P-values(Probability that test results are not statistically significant)
-- Chi-squared
+- Chi-squared(Determines whether categorical variables are associated)
 - Hypothesis testing
-  - Type I error
+  - Type I error(accept)
-  - Type II error
+  - Type II error(reject)
 - Simple linear regression
 - Correlation